mailgun/documentation/source/quickstart-sending.rst

    :align: center
    :width: 800 px

-Send with SMTP or API?
+Send with SMTP or API
 ---------------------

 It’s up to you, whatever you find easier is fine with us.
 Here's something to consider: